iegomez/mosquitto-go-auth/README.md

 ```
 auth_opt_jwt_userquery select count(*) from "user" where username = ? and is_active = true limit 1
 ```

+*Important note:*

+When option jwt_superquery is not present, Superuser check will always return false, hence there'll be no superusers.

+When option jwt_aclquery is not present, AclCheck will always return true, hence all authenticated users will be authorized to pub/sub to any topic.

 #### Testing JWT